dCache/dcache-book2/config-nfs.md

 matching clients can access this export only in read-write mode

 **noacl**
-dCache ACLs will be ignored; only posix access permissions will be considered.
+dCache ACL's will be ignored; only posix access permissions will be considered.
 This is the default.

 **acl**
 dCache ACLs will be respected; if present, they override posix permissions.